audioxide/data/data/posts/20210201-articles-anders-filipsen-channels-eno-c418-in-waiting-music.md

   - brian eno
   - david bowie
 featuredimage: article-images/anders-filipsen-portrait.jpg
-featuredimageAlt: Artwork of Spotify as a musical meat grinder
+featuredimageAlt: Photograph of Danish composer Anders Filipsen
 title: Anders Filipsen channels Brian Eno and C418 in solo debut ‘Waiting Music’
 summary: Few people whinge about electronic music more than I do, but when the genre lands it truly is majestic.
 Danish composer Anders Filipsen delivers something serene and uncannily innocent in this record
 author: fred